eshagalawatta95/Analyzer/README.md

 Suggeted Future Developments

 1. Integrate Analyzer with Machine Learning model to identifying backdoor process.
-It can get more accuracy than Detection Matrix method.
+It can get more accuracy than Detection Matrix method
-2. Proposed to upgrade tool in next development for capability to detect packed and obfuscated executables.
+2. Proposed to upgrade tool in next development for capability to detect packed and obfuscated executables
-3. Proposed to develop multiplatform tool.
+3. Proposed to develop multiplatform tool
 4. Suggest to expand supported file types. eg. .dll,.sys, etc.
-5. Expand to Dynamic Analysis Techniques
+5. Expand to Dynamic Analysis Techniques to reduce false positive and false negative rates

 Contact esh.agalawatta@gmail.com for more information.